 “I just want you to have to walk by my dick every day, on your way to work, or whatever.”

-Marta Gorski has used the human figure as a staple of her work from the early stages.
-Inspired by landscapes in both nature and the body, Marta uses various process to create concept driven installations.
-Her work has always been motivated by the tumultuous balance of social sexuality and aims to explore the consequence of intimacy through the figure, landscape and alternative perspectives.
-Gorski is a Canadian-born installation artist, currently living in Oakland, California.
-She has completed a Bachelor of Fine Art with a Focus in Glass, and a Master of Business Administration.
-Marta continues to create concept driven installations that explore themes of empathy.
-She works frequently with glass as a medium but is not tied to one method of processing the material, currently, she is exploring hot glass sculpting, large format casting and neon.
+Endlessly inspired by the curves of nature and bodyscapes alike, Marta Gorski has sought foundation for her work in the human figure.
+Since the early stages, Gorski has used various processes to create concept-driven installations.
+Her work is motivated by the tumultuous balance of social sexuality and aims to explore the consequence of intimacy through alternative perspectives.
+Gorski is a Canadian-born installation artist living in Oakland, California.
+She has a Bachelor of Fine Art with a Focus in Glass, and a Master of Business Administration.
+She works frequently with glass as a medium, but is not tied to any one process.
+Currently, she is exploring hot glass sculpting, large-format casting and neon.

 As an artist, my aim is to foster opportunities for people to understand and empathize with feminist ideologies.
 I create experiential works that catalyze conversations, where the presentation of the experience is not specific to any one gender and participants can safely share their perspectives, however different.
 I believe people learn best through experiencing situations themselves and because of this, I strive to make work that encompasses people and immerses them in new situations.
 My upcoming show, Touch Stop, is designed to foster empathy by engaging participants in an understanding of the lady experience, and challenging beliefs that tolerate aggressive, coercive, objectifying and controlling behavior.
 Touch Stop is a tour of installed exhibitions comprised of hand-sculpted, glass phalluses engaged in various circumstances.
 In this edition, I will be displaying a large neon dick in the Project Space.
 Aimed at the outside world, this dick will light your way through the Frank Ogawa Plaza passage and lurk at you suspiciously as you move through your day.